Reiki is a traditional system of healing in which the practitioner channels energy.

 Reiki was brought to the west by by Hawayo Takata in the 1930s and there are now a mind-bending number of styles and schools of reiki.
 I personally feel no need to add on to or transform the traditional form of reiki to which I am attuned.
 I never cease to be amazed by its healing power (how deep it goes and how far it reaches).

 There are many books about reiki.
-For those who speak French, I recommend Gendai Reiki Hô (Quintessence de la méthode traditionelle et des pratiques occidentales du Usui reiki) by Doi Hiroshi.
-Doi Hiroshi wishes to create a bridge between traditional reiki and western approaches that have developed since the practice was brought to the United States.
+For me, the best one for English speakers is the revised edition of A Modern Reiki Method for Healing by the Japanese master Doi Hiroshi, who wishes to create a bridge between traditional reiki and western approaches that have developed since the practice was brought to the United States.
+It was published in November 2013.

 The Spirit of Reiki (The Complete Handbook of the Reiki System), by Walter Lübeck, Frank Arjava Petter, and William Lee Rand, is one of the best-known books in English about reiki.